IACC Governance Structure

 Choosing the Host Country

-As Secretariat to the IACC Council, the governing body of the Conference series, Transparency International in Berlin (TI-S) explores the possibility of hosting an IACC with interested members of the TI movement (NC’s, national contacts, IM’s) and the governments of their respective countries.
+As Secretariat to the IACC Council, the governing body of the Conference series, Transparency International Secretariat (TI-S) in Berlin explores the possibility of hosting an IACC with interested members of the TI movement (National Chapter, National Contact Point, Individual Member) and the governments of their respective countries.
 There is an open and competitive selection process for those interested: Typically, the TI representative in the country would initiate correspondence with the government to explore the interest in hosting the IACC.
 Traditionally, the future IACC host country shall be announced at the closing ceremony of the upcoming IACC.

 Interested governments shall provide a letter of intention to TI-S to start the process of negotiation.
 After evaluating the conditions that are offered, this process should continue with a formal proposal by the potential host country, stemming from the Head of State, the Prime Minister or President.
 The letter should be signed by the Head of a government ministry, or entity with a clear mandate to curb corruption or boost transparency in the country.
 The final decision on accepting the host country is made by the IACC Council.

 IACC Agreements with the Host Country

 Each edition of the IACC is based in a different region of the world.
 Once the host country has been selected, a formal commitment is drawn up in the form of a Memorandum of Understanding (MoU) or an official Agreement, these include a series of annexes which are available upon request.

 IACC Financial Information